learning-zone/angular-basics/README.md

 ## Q. What is difference between Angular Modules and JavaScript Modules?

-**JavaScript modules**
+**JavaScript modules:**

 In JavaScript, modules are individual files with JavaScript code in them.
 To make what is in them available, you write an export statement, usually after the relevant code, like this:

 ```typescript
 export class AppComponent { ... }
 ```

 Then, when you need that file code in another file, you import it like this:

 ```typescript
 import { AppComponent } from './app.component';
 ```

 JavaScript modules help you namespace, preventing accidental global variables.

-**NgModules**
+**NgModules:**

 NgModules are classes decorated with `@NgModule`.
 The `@NgModule` decorator imports array tells Angular what other NgModules the current module needs.
 The modules in the imports array are different than JavaScript modules because they are NgModules rather than regular JavaScript modules.

 **The NgModule classes differ from JavaScript module in the following key ways:**

 * An NgModule bounds declarable classes only.
 Declarables are the only classes that matter to the Angular compiler.
 * Instead of defining all member classes in one giant file as in a JavaScript module, you list the modules classes in the  `@NgModule`.declarations list.
 * An NgModule can only export the declarable classes it owns or imports from other modules.
 It does not declare or export any other kind of class.